asgundogdu/multimodalrec/README.md

 Precision: what proportion of their recommendations were actually suitable for the user.

-False postive rate mat not be as relevant.
+Recall may not be as relevant.

 ROC Curves